 As of the date of this proxy statement, we are not aware of any other matters that will be presented for consideration at the annual meeting.
 If any other matters are properly brought before the annual meeting, the persons named as proxies will be authorized to vote or otherwise act on those matters in accordance with their judgment.
-If for any reason Dr. Ossipow and Mr. Van den Bossche are not available as candidates for director, the persons named as proxy holders will vote your proxy for such other candidates as may be nominated by our board of directors.
+If for any reason Dr. Vitt and Dr. Nash are not available as candidates for director, the persons named as proxy holders will vote your proxy for such other candidates as may be nominated by our board of directors.